A Broader Safety Focus

 Additionally, updates to bicycle and bus lane markings aim to create safer spaces for non-vehicular traffic.
 The use of green paint for bike lanes and red paint for bus lanes is recommended to increase awareness and reduce collisions.
 This new color-coding system provides clarity for all road users, helping drivers better navigate shared spaces and improving safety for cyclists and transit passengers.

-TraffiCalm’s Approach: Adapting Early to the 2024 MUTCD
+TraffiCalm’s Approach: Staying Ahead of the 2024 MUTCD

 Conclusion: Flexibility and Engineering Judgement Drive the 2024 MUTCD